PowerShell

 The GitHub releases page does not provide a native openSUSE RPM, but it does have a RedHat RPM that works well enough on openSUSE Leap and Tumbleweed.

 We will focus on the latest stable release of PowerShell.
 To install a different version of PowerShell, adjust the command to match the version you need.
-Versions can be found on PowerShell GitHub Releases page.
+Versions can be found on PowerShell GitHub Tags page.

 Download links for every package are found in the Assets section of the Release page.
 The Assets section may be collapsed, so you may need to click to expand it.